-The State defines prevalent non-English languages as: (check any that apply): a.
+The State defines prevalent non-English languages as: (check any that apply):

+a.
 The languages spoken by significant number of potential enrollees and enrollees.
-Please explain how the State defines "significant.": ^ + b.
-The languages spoken by approximately 5.00 percent or more of the potent enrollee/enrollee population.
-C. Other tial Please explain: ÷ 2.
-Please describe how oral translation services are available to all potential enrollees and enrollees, regardless of language spoken.
-3. Live oral translators are contracted for by the PIHPs and Aging and Disability Resource Centers for prevalent languages.
-A telephonic translation service is available for other languages.
-The State will have a mechanism in place to help enrollees and potential enrollees understand the managed care program.
-Please describe: The Aging and Disability Resource Center as part of options counseling assists enrollees and potential enrollees to understand managed care in general and the Family Care program in particular.

-B. Information to Potential Enrollees and Enrollees (3 of 5)
+Please explain how the State defines "significant.": b.
+The languages spoken by approximately 5.00 percent or more of the potential enrollee/enrollee population.
+Other Please explain: ribe how oral translation services are available to all potential enrollees and enrollees, of language spoken. for prevaler anslators are contracted for by the PIHPs and Aging and Disability Resource Centers at languages.
+A telephonic translation service is available for other languages. ill have a mechanism in place to help enrollees and potential enrollees understand the re program.
+Please desc ribe: 5 5 and Disability Resource Center as part of options counseling assists enrollees and rollees to understand managed care in general and the Family Care program in Section A: Program Descriptio n Part IV: Program Operations B. Information to Potential En rollees and Enrollees (3 of 5) 2.
+Details (Continued) b.
+Potential Enrollee Info rmation Information is distribute d to potential enrollees by: ☐ State✓ Contractor Please specify : racts with an Aging and Disability Resource Center (ADRC) in each service area to nation to potential enrollees. forth in DHS state and federal requirements for organizational independence from any PIHP, as set 10.22 in the Wisconsin Administrative Code. ital enrollees in this program.
+(Check this if State automatically enrolls beneficiaries or PAHP.)
+Section A: Program Description n Part IV: Program Operations B. Information to Potential En rollees and Enrollees (4 of 5)